What New Furnace Efficiency Standards Mean for You in 2023

 How Condensing Furnaces Differ from Non-Condensing Furnaces

-The biggest difference between a condensing furnace and a non-condensing furnace is that the former uses a secondary heat exchanger to capture any wasted heat from its exhaust gases, while the latter does not.
+The primary difference between a condensing furnace and a non-condensing furnace is condensing models use a secondary heat exchanger to capture any wasted heat from its exhaust gases, while the other does not.

 Guide to Variable-Speed Furnaces

-Many of the variable-speed furnaces are condensing furnaces, although some are available in non-condensing models with lower AFUE ratings.
-To allow a furnace to be classified as a condensing furnace, it must be 90 AFUE or higher.
+The majority of variable-speed furnaces are condensing furnaces, although some are available in non-condensing models with lower AFUE ratings.
+If a manufacturer wants a furnace to be classified as a condensing furnace, it must offer an AFUE rating of 90% or higher.

-Do Variable-Speed Furnaces Run All the Time?
+Do Variable-Speed Furnaces Run Nonstop?

 Guide to Two-Stage Furnaces